frankappolonia/shopify_backend_dev_intern_challange/config/readme.md

-This folder contains all of the mongoDB configuration required for this application
+This module contains all of the mongoDB configuration required for this application